Tongdewei

 On January 21, 2012, Tongkang Road, connecting Xicha Road and Zengcha Road, was successfully opened to traffic before the Spring Festival.
 The traffic environment in Tongdewei, which has received much attention, could be greatly improved.
-The north–south elevated highway was opened on December 28, 2014 to solve the traffic congestion problem caused by the only land access bottleneck in the Tongdewei section of Zengcha Road and Shangbuqiao Road.
+The Tongdewei South-North Elevated Road was opened on December 28, 2014, to tackle the traffic congestion caused by the bottleneck in the Tongdewei section of Zengcha Road and Shangbu Bridge.

 Guangzhou Metro Line 8 has been extended on November 26, 2020 and will pass through the entire Tongdewei area from north to south with multiple stations.
 It is also expected to solve the traffic problem of local residents in and out.